LiJunHan/learngit/readme.txt

 Git is a control distributed system.
 Git is a software in the GPL.
 I fianlly succee.
-I creat a new branch.
+I creat a new branch in the AND.